aaccurso/aaccurso.github.io/_posts/2017-04-09-phaser-for-tabi.md

 That's why I like getting involved in the [forums](http://www.html5gamedevs.com/profile/11049-aaccurso/) and channels related to the technologies I use.

-Whenever I can I try to find ways of abstracting the problems I encounter, in order to come up with solutions that will help other people that may have similar scenarios.
+Whenever I can, I try to find ways of abstracting the problems I encounter, in order to come up with solutions that will help other people that may have similar scenarios.

-In the case of Phaser, a colleague and I saw an opportunity to contribute to its community by enhancing a plugin to create cool transitions between states, and it all started by reading a [post](http://www.html5gamedevs.com/topic/10015-phaser-213-and-state-transition-plugin/?do=findComment&comment=64638).
+In the case of Phaser, a colleague and I saw an opportunity to contribute to its community by enhancing a plugin to create cool transitions between states, and it all started by reading a [forum post](http://www.html5gamedevs.com/topic/10015-phaser-213-and-state-transition-plugin/?do=findComment&comment=64638).

 <github-repo-card name="phaser-state-transition-plugin">
   <div class="loading">